Complete Docker Guide: Learn How to Create and Manage Containers for Scalable Applications

 docker push robpalacios1/my_app:v1

-After the image is pushed and you see that it has been successfully completed, you can review the repository in Docker Hub, in the section repositories to make sure that the image is available
+After the image push is completed successfully, you can check the repository on Docker Hub, in the repositories section to make sure the image is available

-💡 Note: As you can see, I have in my Docker Hub a React repository with different versions that I have done in the code, and just by doing a pull to your place they can contribute to the code, GitHub style with the docker pull robpalacios1/react-docker command: <Tag>
+đĄNote: As you can see, I have a React repository on my Docker Hub with different versions I have made in the code, and just by doing a pull to your local you can contribute to the code, similar to GitHub with the command docker pull robpalacios1/react-docker:<Tag>

-Where Tag can be the versions I have from 1.0.0 to the last one that is being the latest
+Where Tag can be the versions I have from 1.0.0 up to the latest which is latest

 Conclusion

-Docker is a technology that has evolved the way we develop, deploy and manage applications.
-From creating images to managing networks and volumes, Docker provides the tools needed to build consistent and efficient environments.
+Docker is a technology that has evolved the way we develop, deploy, and manage applications.
+From creating images to managing networks and volumes, Docker provides the necessary tools to build consistent and efficient environments.

 Ready to take your applications to the next level with Docker?